 Rinse the seeds in water to separate them from the pulp and remove the sugar that clings to them; sugar encourages fungal growth and will jeopardize potential seedlings.
 Place them on a paper towel.
 Sort out the largest seeds; those which are more white than tan with a shriveled outer skin are the most viable.
 You may now plant the seeds or prepare them for citrus seed storage.

 To store the citrus seeds, place them on a moist paper towel.
 Keep about three times the amount of seeds that you want to plant in case some of them are not viable.
-Wrap the seeds in the damp towel and place them inside a plastic ziploc type bag.
+Wrap the seeds in the damp towel and place them inside a sealable plastic bag.
 Place the bag in the refrigerator.
 Citrus seed storage in the fridge will last for several days to several months.
 Unlike other seeds, citrus seeds need to stay moist.
 If they dry out, it is very likely they will not germinate.

 Growing Citrus by Seed

-Plant your citrus seeds ½-inch deep in nutrient rich soil or sprout them right on a moist paper towel.
+Plant your citrus seeds ½-inch (1.3 cm.) deep in nutrient rich soil or sprout them right on a moist paper towel.
 Start the seeds indoors in a warm, sunny area.
 Moisten the soil a bit and cover the top of the planting container with plastic wrap to aid in heat and moisture retention.
 Continue to keep the soil moist, not sodden.
 Be sure the container has drainage holes to let excess water drain away.

 Good luck and be patient.
 Citrus started from seeds will take many years to reach a maturity for fruiting.
 For instance, lemon trees started from seed will take up to 15 years to produce lemons.